su2code/su2code.github.io/_tutorials/design_features/Turbulent_2D_Constrained_RAE2822.md

 % Estimation of dCL/dAlpha (0.2 per degree by default)
 DCL_DALPHA= 0.2
 %
-% Number of times the AoA is updated in a fix CL problem (5 by default) UPDATE_ALPHA= 5
+% Maximum number of iterations between AoA updates UPDATE_AOA_ITER_LIMIT= 100
 %
 % Number of iterations to evaluate dCL/dAlpha at the end of the simulation ITER_DCL_DALPHA= 500